-Faculty on annual contract will be evaluated once a year during the Spring semester.
+Faculty on annual contract will be evaluated once a year.
+First year faculty will be evaluated during their second semester of employment.

-Faculty on continuing contract will be evaluated once every three years.
+Faculty on continuing contract will be evaluated once every three (3) years.
 The supervising administrator may evaluate the continuing contract faculty member more frequently if concerns arise about the faculty member's quality of instruction or methodology.
 Supervisors shall consult with faculty regarding perceived problems in a timely manner, as appropriate.

 The supervising administrator shall use multiple sources of data, including the findings of observations, the results of the evaluation of instruction by student survey of course sections taught by the faculty member, student results, and pertinent anecdotal information to complete the current evaluation form.
 The supervising administrator will discuss the conclusions identified on the final evaluation form with the faculty member, will affix his or her signature and provide for the signature of the faculty member.
 The signature of the faculty member does not necessarily imply agreement with the evaluation.
 The faculty member will be given a copy of the signed evaluation form and the original will be provided to Human Resources for inclusion in the faculty member's personnel file.
-The faculty member may attach a statement which will become a part of the evaluation.
+The faculty member may attach a statement, which will become a part of the evaluation.